 NRF’s holiday surveys gauge consumer sentiment and shopping trends during the winter holiday season, including Thanksgiving, Black Friday, Small Business Saturday, Cyber Monday, Super Saturday and Christmas.

-According to a new survey, most consumers say they will spend about the same as last year, but young adults are most likely to increase their spending.
+Young adults are most likely to spend more this holiday.
 Top gifts continue to be clothing and accessories, and Barbie and LEGO top the list of most popular toys.

 Holiday sales during November and December 2017 increased 5.5 percent over the same period in 2016 to $691.9 billion as growing wages, stronger employment and higher confidence led consumers to spend more than had been expected.
 The results exceeded NRF’s forecast of between $678.75 billion and $682 billion.
 December alone was up 0.4 percent seasonally adjusted from November and up 4.6 percent unadjusted year-over-year.
 From Thanksgiving Day through Cyber Monday, more than 174 million Americans shopped in stores and online during the five-day holiday weekend.
 The most popular day for in-store shopping was Black Friday, cited by 77 million consumers, followed by Small Business Saturday with 55 million consumers.